hbc/tinyatlas/README.md

 # Changes

-2018-10-19: Zebrafish Cell cycle and cell type genes added using homology information against Homo sapines.
+2018-10-19: Zebrafish Cell cycle and cell type genes added using homology information against Homo sapiens.
 Script found at `code` folder.
 It uses biomaRt and only one2one orthology type and high orthology confidence.

-Note that additional information columns (i.e: highConf,scaffold,notes in cell type are inherited from Homo sapiens tables and **not** curated for Danio rerio).